aokolnychyi/sorting-min/README.md

 - O(n * log n) time complexity on average.
 The worst time complexity is O(n^2) but this is unlikely in practice if you use a modification of Quick Sort (e.g., randomized selection of the pivot element).
 - Requires O (log n) additional space (on average) for recursion.
 Hence, it is a bit space costly, especially when it comes to large data sets.
-The worst case space complexity is O(n^2).
+The worst case space complexity is O(n).
 - Non-stable.
 See an example [here](https://stackoverflow.com/questions/13498213/quicksort-algorithm-stability).

 The Scala implementation is inspired by [this](https://stackoverflow.com/a/2962799/4108401) solution.